 There are five species of kiwi: brown kiwi, tokoeka, rowi, great spotted kiwi and little spotted kiwi.
 Each species lives in a different area.

 Once there were about 12 million kiwi, but because predators eat so many chicks, there are now fewer than 100,000.
-The Department of Conservation is helping to build up kiwi numbers.
-It takes eggs from the wild to predator-free zones such as an island, where the chicks hatch and are safe.
+The Department of Conservation and many community conservation groups are helping to build up kiwi numbers.
+They take eggs from the wild and release the chicks in predator-free zones such as an island or fenced sanctuary.
 When they are big enough, they are returned to the wild.

 People and kiwi